12 Men of Christmas: Plot

 E.J.
 Baxter (Kristin Chenoweth) is a headstrong and popular New York City publicist.
 E.J. seemingly has the "perfect life"; a beautiful condo, a loving fiancé, a great job, and an excellent boss.
 But E.J.'s world takes a turn for the worse when she catches her fiancé Noah having an affair with her boss Lillah at the office Christmas party, resulting in E.J. breaking Lillah's expensive Gucci pump shoe, and breaking off her engagement with Noah.

-Now, having no one to spend Christmas or New Year's with (except her sister's dog), E.J. starts to look for a new job, though with Lillah account black-balling her all over the city, E.J. has no one else to turn to except her boastful sister Roz.
+Now, having no one to spend Christmas or New Year's with (except her sister's dog), E.J. starts to look for a new job, though with Lillah having black-balled her all over the city, E.J. has no one else to turn to except her boastful sister Roz.
 Feeling sympathy for her, Roz pushes E.J. to take up a job offer in Kalispell, Montana, to lure corporate retreats for a year.

 Upon arriving, E.J. is extremely disappointed to find that her "job" is working at a Chamber of Commerce bureau with no secretaries or office, except her cheerful co-worker Jan Lucas (Anna Chlumsky).
 After a few days working together, Jan invites E.J. to the town's barbecue where they raise money for equipment for the Kalispell Search & Rescue team.
 To show respect, E.J. reluctantly goes and meets Dr. Marci Hempel and Eric, members of the search and rescue team.
 Marci tells E.J. that they raise money by holding various events, triathlons, pancake breakfasts, bake sales, etc. and if they don't raise enough money all of the tourists will go to more popular destinations such as Idaho or Aspen.

-The day after the barbecue, E.J drives over to former client Robert Lazaar's chalet to take photos to lure CEOs for corporate retreats.
+The day after the barbecue, E.J. drives over to former client Robert Lazaar's chalet to take photos to lure CEOs for corporate retreats.
 While there, E.J. runs into arrogant Will Abrecht (Josh Hopkins), a member of the rescue squad, swimming in Robert's pool.
 The two immediately get into an argument.
 The next day, Jan and E.J. receive leftovers of Kalispell's local calendar which Jan believes is boring because it shows everyday Montana scenery.
 Remembering a naked Will, E.J. holds a conference with the Search and Rescue team as a new means of funding their equipment.
 E.J. puts her media know-how to good use by telling them each man can pose half-naked for the calendar (hence the title).
 While the majority find it completely absurd, especially Will, Jason defends E.J. and starts a short-term relationship with her.